 Kathryn Schuler, Ph.D.

-My research is focused on understanding how children acquire language.
-I am especially
+Dr. Schuler’s research is focused on understanding how children acquire language.
+She is especially

 interested in how children use the statistics in

 language input to acquire grammatical rules, whether general cognitive or neural biases can

 developmental changes in these biases can explain why children seem to be optimally suited for

 Lauren graduated from the University of Tennessee with her degree in Psychology and minoring in